Suvadra-Barua/deoracle/README.md

     ```
     bash run_service.sh
     ```
+4. When it starts round, run the `scripts/contractInteractions.ts` using the command `npx hardhat run scripts/contractInteractions.ts --network tenderly` from `deoracle-contracts` repo in another terminal

-4. Look at the service logs for one of the agents (on another terminal):
+5. Look at the service logs for one of the agents (on another terminal):

     ```
     docker logs -f learningservice_abci_0